apeabody/gdistcc/README.md

   --qty QTY             Qty of Instances to deploy during start mode.
                         (default: 8)
-  --skipfullstartup     Skip waiting for full instance startup during start --version             show program's version number and exit
+  --skipfullstartup     Skip waiting for full instance startup during start --globalinstances     Use all discovered instances for this prefix and
+                        distro, not just ones started by the local hosts --version             show program's version number and exit

 Copyright 2016 Andrew Peabody.
 See README.md for details.